 Thus, I create my art to convey a state of mind that longs to escape the quotidian.
 My subjects, though always evolving in the

 form, they are constant: the human figure interacting with nature and most significantly, with birds– in flight, at rest, and in relation

 Lately, I am focusing on light to express a sense of hope and preservation of the soul.
 Here, under the influence of the

-comprehensive body of work, she was selected by the Chief Curator of American Art to exhibit in a group show at Gallery 15, San Diego Museum of Art.
+comprehensive body of work, she was selected by the Chief Curator of American Art to exhibit in a group show at Gallery 15, SAN

-Grady Harp for “POETS and ARTISTS”, for San Diego Union Tribune and for the Spanish newspaper DIARIO LA OPINION.
+Grady Harp for “POETS and ARTISTS”, for San Diego Union Tribune blogs and for the Spanish newspaper DIARIO LA OPINION.

 |At Galelry 15, next to her painting "Venus."